 Sanctions have prevented Iran from buying significant amounts of major combat systems since the early 1990s.
 Iran has been able to acquire defensive systems; Russia's delivered the S-300 air defense system in April 2016.
-However, Iran's indigenous arms industry has grown over the past two decades.
-Iran also might have acquired some systems, such as small ships and minisubmarines, from foreign suppliers such as North Korea that do not abide by U.N. restrictions.
-U.S. intelligence directors testified in May 2017 that Iran is fielding increasingly lethal weapons systems, including more advanced naval mines and ballistic missiles, small but capable submarines, armed UAVs (unmanned aerial vehicles), coastal defense cruise missile batteries, attack craft, and anti-ship ballistic missiles.
-Iran's combat power might increase if Russia and Iran move forward with the sale to Iran of Su-30 combat aircraft and T-90 tanks even though such a sale might violate Resolution 2231.
+However, Iran's indigenous arms industry has grown over the past two decades and Iran might have acquired some systems from foreign suppliers such as North Korea that do not abide by U.N. restrictions.
+76 U.S. intelligence directors testified in February 2018 that Iran is fielding increasingly lethal weapons systems, including more advanced naval mines and ballistic missiles, small but capable submarines, armed UAVs (unmanned aerial vehicles), coastal defense cruise missile batteries, attack craft, and anti-ship ballistic missiles.
+77